-Our office is not only dedicated to your smile, we're also dedicated to your overall wellness.
+Our office is not only dedicated to your smile, we’re also dedicated to your overall wellness.
 We take a holistic approach to your dental care, which includes an oral cancer screening as a part of your regular exam.
-Like many kinds of cancer, oral cancer can be life-threatening if not diagnosed and treated early.
-Our dentist is trained to detect early signs of oral cancer to prevent problems in the future.
+Like other kinds of cancer, oral cancer can be life-threatening if not diagnosed and treated early.
+Dr. Park is trained to detect early signs of oral cancer to prevent problems in the future.

 - Red or white spots or sores anywhere in the oral cavity

 - A sore that bleeds easily or does not heal

 - Pain, tenderness, or numbness anywhere in the mouth or on the lips

 - Difficulty chewing, swallowing, speaking, or moving the jaw or tongue